NCC building class

 Sub-classifications

-Class 9a building – these buildings are hospitals or clinics or, or as NCC refers to, a healthcare building.
+Class 9a building – these buildings are hospitals or clinics, or, as NCC refers to, a healthcare building.
 In a class 9a building, occupants or patients are undergoing medical treatment and may need physical assistance to evacuate in the case of an emergency.
-This includes practitioners’ offices that their treatments of patients may result in them being unconscious.
+This includes practitioners’ offices where their treatments of patients may result in them being unconscious.

 Class 9b building – these buildings are assembly buildings in which people gather for political, social, theatrical, religious, or other civil purposes.